MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-blank-app.md

 :::image type="content" source="media/create-blank-app/power-apps-studio.png" alt-text="Configure app functionality using Power Apps Studio..":::

 Choose **Create a form** to start configuring the app with a form, or **Create a gallery** to add a gallery.
-Select **Skip** to close the help, and start configuring app using Power Apps Studio with the next steps.
+Otherwise, select **Skip** to close the help, and start configuring app using Power Apps Studio.

 ## Next steps